CRISPR gene editing

-While genome editing in eukaryotic cells has been possible using various methods since the 1980s, the methods employed had proved to be inefficient and impractical to implement on a large scale.
-With the discovery of CRISPR and specifically the Cas9 nuclease molecule, efficient and highly selective editing is now a reality.
+While genome editing in eukaryotic cells has been possible using various methods since the 1980s, the methods employed had proven to be inefficient and impractical to implement on a large scale.
+With the discovery of CRISPR and specifically the Cas9 nuclease molecule, efficient and highly selective editing became possible.
 Cas9 derived from the bacterial species Streptococcus pyogenes has facilitated targeted genomic modification in eukaryotic cells by allowing for a reliable method of creating a targeted break at a specific location as designated by the crRNA and tracrRNA guide strands.
-The ease with which researchers can insert Cas9 and template RNA in order to silence or cause point mutations at specific loci has proved invaluable to the quick and efficient mapping of genomic models and biological processes associated with various genes in a variety of eukaryotes.
-Newly engineered variants of the Cas9 nuclease have been developed that significantly reduce off-target activity.
+Researchers can insert Cas9 and template RNA with ease in order to silence or cause point mutations at specific loci.
+This has proven invaluable for quick and efficient mapping of genomic models and biological processes associated with various genes in a variety of eukaryotes.
+Newly engineered variants of the Cas9 nuclease that significantly reduce off-target activity have been developed.

-CRISPR-Cas9 genome editing techniques have many potential applications, including in medicine and agriculture.
+CRISPR-Cas9 genome editing techniques have many potential applications.
 The use of the CRISPR-Cas9-gRNA complex for genome editing was the AAAS's choice for Breakthrough of the Year in 2015.
 Many bioethical concerns have been raised about the prospect of using CRISPR for germline editing, especially in human embryos.
+In 2023, the first drug making use of CRISPR gene editing, Casgevy, was approved for use in the United Kingdom, to cure sickle-cell disease and beta thalassemia.
+On 2 December 2023, the Kingdom of Bahrain became the second country in the world to approve the use of Casgevy, to treat sickle-cell anemia and beta thalassemia.
+Casgevy was approved for use in the United States on December 8, 2023, by the Food and Drug Administration.

 History

 Other methods

 In the early 2000s, German researchers began developing zinc finger nucleases (ZFNs), synthetic proteins whose DNA-binding domains enable them to create double-stranded breaks in DNA at specific points.
-ZFNs has a higher precision and the advantage of being smaller than Cas9, but ZFNs are not as commonly used as CRISPR-based methods.
+ZFNs have a higher precision and the advantage of being smaller than Cas9, but ZFNs are not as commonly used as CRISPR-based methods.
 In 2010, synthetic nucleases called transcription activator-like effector nucleases (TALENs) provided an easier way to target a double-stranded break to a specific location on the DNA strand.
 Both zinc finger nucleases and TALENs require the design and creation of a custom protein for each targeted DNA sequence, which is a much more difficult and time-consuming process than that of designing guide RNAs.
 CRISPRs are much easier to design because the process requires synthesizing only a short RNA sequence, a procedure that is already widely used for many other molecular biology techniques (e.g. creating oligonucleotide primers).

-Whereas methods such as RNA interference (RNAi) do not fully suppress gene function, CRISPR, ZFNs, and TALENs provide full irreversible gene knockout.
+Whereas methods such as RNA interference (RNAi) do not fully suppress gene function, CRISPR, ZFNs, and TALENs provide full, irreversible gene knockout.
 CRISPR can also target several DNA sites simultaneously simply by introducing different gRNAs.
 In addition, the costs of employing CRISPR are relatively low.